shinnn/metalsmith-svelte/README.md

 ### Options

-All [Svelte compiler options](https://github.com/sveltejs/svelte#compiler-options) are available except for `filename` that will be automatically set.
+[Svelte compiler options](https://github.com/sveltejs/svelte#compiler-options) are available except for:

+* `filename` option is not supported and will be automatically set.
+* `onerror` option is not supported as there is no value to use it.

-In addition the following option is available:
+In addition the following option is supported:

 #### options.sourceMap